Iteranya/anita-cms/PLEASE_README.md

 - ~~HikarinJS Is Still Opt-in (should be default for all ai generated site)~~ Done!
 Hikarin JS is first class citizen now~
 - ~~Default Pages Still Uses script (Should use HikarinJS Instead)~~ Done!
 Script exists, but it uses Hikarin middleware now~
 - ~~System Page Labels Are Still Manual (Should be abstracted with switches / panel)~~ Done!
 Made new panel for Structure
-- ~~Form Page Labels Are Still Manual (Should be abstracted with switches / panel)~~ Done!
+- ~~Collection Page Labels Are Still Manual (Should be abstracted with switches / panel)~~ Done!
 With amazing RBAC Panel
 - ~~User Roles and Perms Are Still Manual (Should be abstracted with switches / panel)~~ Done!
 Discord Flavored ABAC Panel~
 - No Labels and Sort Filter Yet
 - No Darkmode Yet (seriously?)